wintercms/cli/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands:
-  help     Displays help for a command list     Lists commands version  Determines the version of October CMS in use.
+  help           Displays help for a command list           Lists commands version        Determines the version of October CMS in use. install:check  Checks if the current environment can run October CMS.

 ```